amisevsk/che-workspace-operator-rework/open-questions.md

 ## Todo
 - Move runtime information to a configmap and mount it to che-rest-apis, avoiding need to inspect cluster
 - Do same for devfile
+- Sometimes we update or patch an out-of-date object, logging an error; this should be handled

 ## Design questions
 1. How should mountSources be handled?